Spock's Beard: Ted Leonard era (2011–present)

 In 2018, a spinoff of Spock's Beard, Pattern-Seeking Animals, was formed by Ted Leonard, Dave Meros, Jimmy Keegan, and John Boegehold.
 As of 2025, they have released five studio albums.

-On March 20, 2025, Ryo Okumoto announced on his Facebook page that a new Spock's Beard album would be coming out in November, with Nick Potters on drums.
-In September, the album's title was revealed as being The Archaeoptimist, and the first single, "Invisible", was released.
+On March 20, 2025, Ryo Okumoto announced on his Facebook page that a new Spock's Beard album would be coming out in November, with Nick Potters on drums and backing vocals.
+Potters had previously played with Okumoto's band on Cruise to the Edge 2024, and he performed his first Spock's Beard show at Alva's Showroom in San Pedro, Los Angeles, in March 2024.
+He began listening to Spock's Beard in high school and later described joining the band as a "full-circle moment".

+In September 2025, the album's title was revealed as being The Archaeoptimist, and the first single, "Invisible", was released.
+The album duly came out in November 2025, charting at no. 5 on the Official UK Rock & Metal Albums.
+The Archaeoptimist received positive reviews: Scott Medina of Sonic Perspectives wrote: "A re-energized Ted Leonard–era Spock's Beard is back, complete with new powerhouse drummer Nick Potters, to deliver one of the more streamlined and focused albums of their career."

+The band is credited on the second track of guitarist Alan Morse's 2026 solo album, So Many Words, titled "It's Never Enough".
+The song was originally intended for a Spock's Beard album but was never included.

+The band embarked on a world tour starting in late January 2026 to promote The Archaeoptimist.

 Musical style

 Spock's Beard plays progressive rock with pop leanings, drawing influence from Yes, Genesis, and Gentle Giant.
 The band is known for their intricate, multi-part vocal harmonies and use of counterpoint vocals.